srcc-msu/octotron/README.md

 ```

 #### Alternative - windows systems
-sample.bat will create and run the model (untested)
+sample.bat will create and run the model (not tested)